tldr-pages/tldr/pages/linux/top.md

 `top`

-- Start top ignoring any idle or zombie processes:
+- Filter processes by PID.
+It takes a comma separated list.
+(Normally you wouldn't know PIDs off hand.
+This example picks the PIDs from the process name):

-`top -i`
+`top -p $(pgrep -d ',' {{nginx}})`

-- Start top displaying only processes owned by given user:
+- Filter processes owned by given user:

 `top -u {{user-name}}`